cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

   </a>
 </p>

-In order to schedule tasks on EC2 please make sure that IAM user that Cirrus CI is using has following permissions:
+In order to schedule tasks on EC2 please make sure that IAM user or OIDC role that Cirrus CI is using has following permissions:

 ```json
 "Action": [